luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

     echo "pass =$password"
 ```

-i solved it like this
+I solved it like this

 ```sh
     local password=$(read_secret "$file_var")